renecaceres/Analyser/doc/using_git.md

 make to the code must be according to the established rules.
 A complete guide about this can be found in the [`coding_conventions.md`][coding] file.

-The mailing list (to be created soon) will be the official source of information and communication between the developers and the maintainer.
+The mailing list ([USM FIS Data Analysis Team][list]) will be the official source of information and communication between the developers and the maintainer.

 Please **use** the [wiki][wiki].
 It is a good place to put information that everyone must know, and it can be checked anytime.
 A very good use will be